Ukrainian grammar: Grammatical terminology

 The following is a list of Ukrainian terms for properties and morphological categories, with their English translations or equivalents:

 Phonology

-The following points of Ukrainian phonology need to be considered to understand the grammar of Ukrainian.
+The following points of Ukrainian phonology need to be considered to understand the grammar of the Ukrainian language.

 Classification of vowels

 Two different classifications of vowels can be made: a historical perspective and a modern perspective.
 From a historical perspective, the Ukrainian vowels can be divided into two categories: